-Net position represents the difference between assets and liabilities.
-Invested in capital assets, net of related debt; consists of capital assets, including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
-If there are unspent related debt proceeds at year-end, the portion of the debt attributable to the unspent proceeds are not included in the calculation of invested in capital assets, net of related debt.
+Net position represents the difference between assets plus deferred outflows of resources less liabilities plus deferred inflows of resources.
+Net investment in capital assets consists of capital assets, including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets and the related balances in deferred outflows or inflows of resources.
+If there are unspent related debt proceeds at yearend, the portion of the debt attributable to the unspent proceeds are not included in the calculation of net investment in capital assets.
 Rather, that portion of the debt is included in the same net position component as the unspent proceeds.
 Net position is reported as restricted when constraints are placed on net positions use through external constraints imposed by creditors (example: debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
-Net positions that do not meet the definition of "restricted" or "invested in capital assets, net of related debt", are considered unrestricted.
+Net positions that do not meet the definition of "restricted" or "net investment in capital assets, net of related debt", are considered unrestricted.